 “She believed I knew my own body and she trusted that my symptoms were a real sign of infection, even if the tests didn’t show it at first.
 I just wish I’d had the right information sooner…”

 I promised myself that I’d been through enough suffering from UTIs to last for a whole lifetime.
+I was done with cranberry juice and other UTI remedies that didn’t work.

 I made my best New Year’s resolution yet: My body has the strength to outgrow my proneness to UTI and I will never be sick from it again.